 One of the biggest challenges facing UX teams is the ability to track and maintain information collected about customers, and specifically from UX Research.
 In order to deliver more effective design we need to understand our customers through a body of knowledge derived from UX Research.

 A body of knowledge is crucial.
-Over the last few years I have observed that one of the biggest challenges facing UX teams and organisations more broadly is the ability to track and maintain information collected about customers, and specifically from a UX Research perspective.
+Over the last few years, I have observed that one of the biggest challenges facing UX teams and organisations more broadly is the ability to track and maintain information collected about customers and specifically from a UX Research perspective.
 I firmly believe that in order to be able to deliver more effective design we need to understand our customers and to do this effectively, we need to be able to build a body of knowledge over time.
-That is, piece together various information gathered from different sources to be able to gain a holistic understanding of the customer in an on-going manner.
+That is piecing together various information gathered from different sources to be able to gain a holistic understanding of the customer in an ongoing manner.
 Too often I see disparate projects being undertaken without enough consideration for the big picture; this isn’t anyone’s fault, it is the function of individual projects with tight timelines and a lack of easy access to important knowledge.